jimbit-io/jimbit-io.github.io/about.md

 ## About
 👋 Hi, nice to meet you.
-I'm Jimmy van Ameyde, residing in the Netherlands and working as a freelancer under my company-name Jimbit.
+I'm Jimmy van Ameyde, residing in the Netherlands and working as a freelancer under my own company named Jimbit.

 I've been working in IT for more than twenty years now, focussing more on the network side of things for over a little more than a decade.
 Within the IT landscape, I have a passion for (re-)designing IT infrastructure to fit modern standards.
 Doing this, I place high priority in its modularity, scalability and security, leveraging modern principles such as Zero-Trust and Infrastructure as Code while keeping things future-proof.